Velayuthampalayam: Climate

 The highest temperature is obtained in early May to early June usually about 34 °C, though it usually exceeds 38 °C for a few days most years.
 Average daily temperature during January is around 23 °C, though the temperature rarely falls below 17 °C. The average annual rainfall is about 725 mm.
 It gets most of its seasonal rainfall from the north-east monsoon winds, from late September to mid November.

 Pugali Malai [Arunattan Malai]

-The temple in Pugalur situated north west of Karur dedicated to Lord Murugan on a small hill at Velayuthanpalayam is famous for excellent sculpture.
-The famous Smanarkal Cave and oldest Tamil Script Brahmi sculpture.
+The temple in Pugalur situated north west of Karur dedicated to Lord Murugan on a small hill at Velayuthanpalayam is famous for excellent sculptures,the famous Samanarkal Cave and oldest Tamil Script Brahmi sculpture.

 Education

 The literacy rates are 77.58% and 60.35% among males and females respectively.

 The schools in the town are :